alejrot/image-converter/README.md

 - lossless format image;
 - doesn't support image compression;
 - supports 4th channel image (*albedo*).
-- widely used and highly compatibility.
+- widely used and highly compatible.

 **Warning:** PNG diagrams could be degraded when are converted to other formats, specially colours could be changed.